Sea to Summit was founded by several mountain climbing enthusiasts who loved to travel light with as little as possible.

-The shoulder strap was very comfortable, and although I’m not a huge supporter of man purses, or ” murses”, I felt the bag looked good hanging across my body (yes the shoulder strap is that long).
+The shoulder strap was very comfortable, and although I'm not a massive supporter of man purses or “murses,” I felt the bag looked good hanging across my body (yes, the shoulder strap is that long).

-I may feel a little more like a soccer mom carrying it around, but when it comes to practicality and usability, this is my favorite item from the TravellingLight product line.
+I may feel a little more like a soccer mom carrying it around.
+Still, this is my favorite item from the TravellingLight product line when it comes to practicality and usability.

 TravellingLight Toiletry Cell

-It might be time to ditch those Ziploc freezer bags and convert over to an actual toiletry bag.
+It might be time to ditch those Ziploc freezer bags and convert them to an actual toiletry bag.

 The bag has a padded, stand-up design and can open up all the way, giving you easy access to your supplies.

-The Ziploc’s will be missed, but there is no going back after having tried this bag out a few times.
+The Ziploc's will be missed, but there is no going back after trying this bag out a few times.

 Best Uses: Loading up all the bathroom supplies you can imagine, short and long trips, lightweight travel, tight packing trips